4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 <br>
 <h4>How Java passes Objects between the heap space and stack</h4>
 <p>
 The JVM uses a combination of pass-by-reference and pass-by-value for managing Objects.
-Technically, Java uses pass-by-value as the a copy of the Object is passed to the method call, however Java does not make a copy of the Object, it will pass a copy of the Object address in the heap space.
+Technically, Java uses pass-by-value as the a copy of the Object is passed to the method call, however Java does not make a copy of the Object, it will pass a copy of the Object address from the heap space.
 </p>

 ![Pass by value diagram for Java](../../src/images/029_javapbv.png)